 During my many years in Burlington, I became involved in the local Burlington Amateur Radio Club wearing many hats in the Club Executive, providing support in areas where I felt my background was of value.

 I have always enjoyed Amateur Radio and think it is one of the greatest hobbies around.
 However, due to Technology advancements I believe that there is more interest in using the Technology rather than knowing HOW things work.
-With this in mind, I started Techie Night, which has been running for the past 5 years with appreciative support from regular attenders, but would like to see more new licensed Amateurs attending, giving me ideas as to what they would like to know more about.
+With this in mind, I started Techie Night, which has been running for the past number of years with appreciative support from regular attenders, but would like to see more new licensed Amateurs attending, giving me ideas as to what they would like to know more about.
 The topics of interest in Ham Radio are very diverse and I’ve probably played with many of them….not all…yet!